eitansuez/spring-petclinic-istio/README.md

 Derived from [Spring PetClinic Cloud](https://github.com/spring-petclinic/spring-petclinic-cloud).

-For general information about the PetClinic sample application, see https://github.com/spring-petclinic/spring-petclinic-cloud
+For general information about the PetClinic sample application, see https://spring-petclinic.github.io/

 ## Summary

 The basic idea is that there's a ton of "cruft" inside tons of files in spring-petclinic that relate to "spring-cloud": configuration for service discovery, load balancing, routing, retries, resilience, etc..
 None of that is an app's concern when you move to Istio.
 So we can get rid of it all.
 And little by little our apps become sane again.

 ## Setup

+On a Mac running Rancher Desktop, make sure your VM is given plenty of CPU and memory.
+I suggest you give your VM 16GB of memory.

 1. Deploy a local [K3D](https://k3d.io/) Kubernetes cluster with a local registry: